Augusta Medical Malpractice Attorneys

 We rely on doctors to deliver the quality medical care we need when we are injured or sick.
 While the majority of doctors are highly trained professionals who do an excellent job day in and day out, some doctors will make mistakes that simply should not happen.
 Medical malpractice is an unfortunate reality in Georgia and throughout the United States.
 Victims of medical malpractice may suffer severe, or even fatal, injuries.

 If you or a loved one have been seriously harmed due to medical negligence, you may be entitled to compensation for your losses.
 With a Georgia medical malpractice lawsuit, you can pursue compensation for past and future medical bills, lost wages, pain and suffering, and other types of damages.
-At Chris Hudson & Associates, our Augusta medical malpractice lawyers have experience successfully litigating malpractice claims.
+At Chris Hudson Law Group, our Augusta medical malpractice lawyers have experience successfully litigating malpractice claims.
 Allow us to handle all the complex and highly technical legal aspects of your claim and provide support every step of the way.

 Do I Need a Medical Malpractice Lawyer?